OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/calendar-page.md

 We also offer trainings and peer-to-peer workshops in the following regular frameworks: <a href="https://www.uni-marburg.de/en/hefdi/hefdi-data-event/hds">HeFDI Data School</a> and <a href="https://www.uni-marburg.de/en/mara/program/calendar-of-events">MARA Workshops</a>

 And we organize collaborative working formats like hackathons and retreats: [Past Events](./past-events.md)

+# Code of Conduct
+OSIUM is dedicated to providing a harassment-free experience for everyone.
+As OSIUM members collaborate closely with the Brainhack Community, we declare the <a href="https://brainhack.org/code-of-conduct.html">Code of Conduct</a> of the Brainhack Community as valid also for the events organized by OSIUM.
+We expect the Code of Conduct to be honored by everyone who participates in the OSIUM community or claims any affiliation with OSIUM.
+This code is not exhaustive or complete.
+We ask community members to adhere to it as much in spirit as in letter to create a safe and positive experience for all.

 [back](./)